 Is THINK! doing the right thing by targeting young men, or are they ignoring a significant amount of other age groups prone to drink driving?
 Do you think the campaign will be a success this Christmas?
 Share your views below.

 There are also plans to encourage motorists to favour greener vehicles, such as hybrids or those powered by electricity only.
-Rumoured incentives include tax breaks, or preferential access to car parks.
+Rumored incentives include tax breaks or preferential access to car parks.
 A safer and more secure infrastructure for cyclists and pedestrians is also expected.

-The Head of the Climate and Clean Air Coalition, Helena Molin Valdés, explained: “92% of the world’s population live in places where air pollution levels exceed the WHO safe level for air pollution.
-Soot from diesel vehicles are amongst the big contributors to ill health and global warming.”
+The Head of the Climate and Clean Air Coalition, Helena Molin Valdés, explained: “92% of the world’s population lives in places where air pollution levels exceed the WHO safe level for air pollution.
+Soot from diesel vehicles is amongst the big contributors to ill health and global warming.”

 Could this be the encouragement that the motoring industry needs to invest in more environmentally friendly vehicles, or will the move cause more harm than good for ordinary people?
 Let us know your view – leave your comments below.